-I have added an open-source implementation of the method to the Python
+An open-source implementation of the method is available in the Python

 library Fatiando a Terra.
 In version